stackitcloud/rag-template/libs/admin-api-lib/README.md

 PDF files can be uploaded here.
 This endpoint will process the document in a background and will extract information using the [document-extractor](../document-extractor/).
 The extracted information will be summarized using LLM.
 The summary, as well as the unrefined extracted document, will be uploaded to the [rag-backend](../rag-backend/).

+## `/load_confluence`

+Loading all the content of a confluence space using the [document-extractor](../document-extractor/).
+The extracted information will be uploaded to vectore db using the [rag-backend](../rag-backend/).

 # Deployment